 Bookkeepers manage the day-to-day cash flow of businesses and keep paperwork like invoices in order.
 Some will manage payroll, VAT and tax returns.
 You don’t need any certifications to be a bookkeeper, but many choose to register with the Institute of Certified Bookkeepers or the International Association of Bookkeepers.
 People often confuse accounting with bookkeeping.
 It occupies a similar space but is more concerned with the legal side of finance.
 An accountant ensures that their client is paying the right taxes and provides financial advice.
 You will need to qualify to be an accountant.

 You will need a reliable internet connection, fast computer and professional software to be a film editor.
 A film editor takes existing footage and cuts it together to make the final video.
 The editing process usually includes colour grading, synching audio and adding music.
 It’s repetitive work that needs precision and a little technical knowledge, so you’ll likely find that your clients are filmmakers who prefer the artistic side of things.
 You can find opportunities on sites like Mandy; be sure to put together a show reel with examples of your work.

 Points to Remember

-While you’re hopefully feeling inspired to start your own business, don’t forget to thoroughly research the regulations, licenses and insurance requirements for the field you choose.
+While you’re hopefully feeling inspired to start your own small business from home, don’t forget to thoroughly research the regulations, licenses and insurance requirements for the field you choose.
 In many cases it’s as simple as applying for a license and passing a routine inspection.